msudol/node-datatables/README.md

 # node-datatables

-A node.js web baser server and client system that will be able to manage, create, edit, and delete datatables and manage the data within them.
+This project is a node.js server and client system that will can manage, create, edit, and delete datatables backed by an NEDB JSON Store.

+## Introduction

+There are 4 key components to this application.
+Data storage, web server, API, and client.

-## Data storage
+### Data storage

-In development, working with NEDB at first and then eventually MongoDB.
+The data storage component is designed to work with NEDB, which should eventually be interchangeable with MongoDB.

-## Web server
+### Web server

-Web server running on Express.
+Web server running on ExpressJS.
 For persistence consider using PM2 or another node daemon or process monitor.

-## Concepts & Design

-The basic concept is the server will have 3 parts.
-A table manager, an API, and a front-end client.

-### Table Manager

-The table manager is a class that is invoked to manage the root tables, subtables, and table data, extending the function calls of NEDB / Mongo.

 ### API

 The API will be able to call on required Table Manager functions in order to manipulate tables.
+It passes through validation and permission checks such that user permissions are enforced on attempted actions.

 ### Client

-The client will be a graphical front, that will leverage the API in order to manage and use tables.
+The client will is a web based graphical front-end, that leverages the API in order to manage and use tables, using JQuery Datatables library.

-## Installing & Running
+## Installation

 ```
 npm install
 node app <runtests>
 ```

+## Configuration

+Copy the config.default.js file to config.js and edit as necessary.